Skip to content

 ts

-Merges attrs into the in-memory model state.
-Returns this for chaining.
+Sets a single attribute key to value in the in-memory model state.
+Returns this for chaining, so multiple fields are set with one call each.
 Changes are not persisted until you call .save().

-Values are routed through mutators defined in static accessors.
+The value is routed through the mutator defined for key in static accessors.
 If a mutator returns a plain object, fan-out occurs: the object's keys are spread to their respective columns.
 See Mutator Fan-Out.
+To assign many fields at once, use fill(values) instead.

 ts